-- 10. Verify that the host.url property in < fortify.home>/<app-context>/conf/app.properties designates a URL that the IdP server can access.
-The URL is used as a base URL for Fortify Software Security Center SAML metadata. - 11.
-Restart Fortify Software Security Center. - 12.
-Generate the Fortify Software Security Center (SP) metadata at <hostname>:<port>/<context>/saml/metadata. - 13.
-Open the metadata generated in previous step and verify that the values for the following are the same as the values you specified in the SAML SSO tab: - The entity ID value matches the one you specified in the "SP entity ID" above box. - The SP alias in the metadata is the one you specified in the "SP alias" above box.

-- The location URLs in <AssertionConsumerService> bindings are accessible from the IdP server. - 14.
-Upload the Fortify Software Security Center metadata to the IDP server. - 15.
+11. Verify that the host.url property in <fortify.home>/<app-context>/conf/app.properties designates a URL that the IdP server can access.
+The

+URL is used as a base URL for Fortify Software Security Center SAML metadata.

+- 12. Restart Fortify Software Security Center. - 13.
+Generate the Fortify Software Security Center (SP) metadata at <hostname>:<port>/<context>/saml/metadata. - 14.
+Open the metadata generated in previous step and verify that the values for the following are the same as the values you specified in the SAML SSO tab: - The entity ID value matches the one you specified in "SP entity ID" on the previous page. - The SP alias in the metadata is the one you specified in "SP alias" on the previous page. - The location URLs in <AssertionConsumerService> bindings are accessible from the IdP server - 15.
+Upload the Fortify Software Security Center metadata to the IDP server. - 16.
 Try to access <hostname>:<port>/<app context>.